wjcarpenter/gvoice-sms-takeout-xml/README.md

 - Save sms.py in some convenient location.
 Let's call that location `/some/bin/sms.py`.
 It is a python script that requires Python 3.
-- Use Google Takeout to download Google Voice and Google Chat messages.
+- Use Google Takeout to download Google Voice or Google Chat messages or both.
 That will give you a file named `takeout-`_something-something_`.zip`.
 - Unpack that ZIP file in some convenient location.
 Let's call that location `/someplace/t/`.
 - The Google Voice files will be in a directory `Takeout/Voice/Calls/`, aka `/someplace/t/Takeout/Voice/Calls/`.